How to install ArchLinux via USB device

 We must select the option «disk image«, And let's click on the button on the right that has 3 dots (…)

-A window will open, through which we must look for the Arch ISO, which we should have previously downloaded (if you have not downloaded it, click here)
+A window will open, through which we must look for the Arch ISO, which we should have previously downloaded (if you have not downloaded it, click this article)

 They should look VERY WELL in which USB device they will put the installation, I recommend that they do not have ANY USB connected, nothing more than the pendrive in which they will make the bootable: